mkaihara/confidential-ai-agent/README.md

 ## What SGX protects

-**Memory encryption.** The enclave runs in a region of memory called EPC (Enclave Page Cache).
-The CPU encrypts this memory using a key only the CPU knows.
-The host OS, hypervisor, and even Azure infrastructure cannot read enclave memory.
+**Memory encryption.** The enclave runs inside EPC (Enclave Page Cache).
+The CPU's Memory Encryption Engine encrypts EPC using a key only the CPU knows.
+The host OS, hypervisor, and Azure infrastructure cannot read enclave memory.

-**Sealed storage.** Files written to the `/sealed` mount are encrypted with a key derived from two things: the enclave's MRENCLAVE measurement and a hardware secret fused into the CPU at manufacture.
-This means only this exact enclave (same code, same configuration) on this exact physical CPU can decrypt them.
-If you change a single line of enclave code, the MRENCLAVE changes and the sealed files become permanently unreadable.
+**Sealed storage.** Files on the `/sealed` mount are encrypted with a key derived from the enclave's MRENCLAVE measurement and a hardware secret fused into the CPU at manufacture.
+Only this exact enclave (same code, same configuration) on this exact physical CPU can decrypt them.
+Change a single line of enclave code and the MRENCLAVE changes — the sealed files become permanently unreadable and must be re-provisioned.

 **Remote attestation.** The DCAP quote is a cryptographic certificate signed by Intel's PKI.
-It contains the enclave's MRENCLAVE, its configuration, and the `report_data` field which we populate with `SHA256(signing_public_key)`.
-A verifier anywhere in the world can check this quote against Intel's certificate authority and confirm: this response was signed by a key that was present inside a real SGX enclave with measurement X.
+It contains the enclave's MRENCLAVE and a `report_data` field we populate with `SHA256(signing_public_key)`.
+A verifier anywhere can check this quote against Intel's certificate authority and confirm: this response was signed by a key that was present inside a real SGX enclave with measurement X.

-**Output integrity.** Every LLM response is signed with `ECDSA-P256` over `SHA256(prompt ‖ result ‖ timestamp ‖ MRENCLAVE)`.
+**Output integrity.** Every LLM response is signed with ECDSA-P256 over `SHA256(prompt ‖ result ‖ timestamp ‖ MRENCLAVE)`.
 The signature covers the input, the output, and the enclave identity.
 A tampered response cannot produce a valid signature.

 ---